Location scouting and filming in Uzbekistan: easier and friendlier

 However there are very few documentaries and international feature films shot in Uzbekistan.
 Why?
 The answer is very simple.
 A foreigner with a camera was always a huge taboo.
 But not any longer.

-In this article you will find out about possibilities and nuances of filming in Uzbekistan.
+In this article you will find out about possibilities and nuances of location scouting and filming in Uzbekistan.

 The world known “Uzbek spring” continues to thrive in Uzbekistan.
 The old political system of so well preserved from the times when Uzbekistan was a part of the USSR, has gone with its late president Islam Karimov’s death.
 The new president Shavkat Mirziyoyev’s new government reforms make the country more open and friendly.
 This can be well noticed by tourism growth.
 Also, it is reflected in the world of cinema.
 It is becoming easier and more pleasant for film crews to work in Uzbekistan.